tmtemetm/side-channel-analyzer/README.md

 #### Correlating the Hypothesized and Measured Power Consumptions

-Suppose for now that we know the correct time instant $t$ where the modeled value (e.g., the output of the first SubBytes step) is processed.
-The distribution of power consumptions at time $t$ across traces should follow approximately the hypothesized power consumptions calculated using the power model and the currently considered byte position, if the key byte was correctly hypothesized.
+Suppose for now that we know the correct time instant _t_ where the modeled value (e.g., the output of the first SubBytes step) is processed.
+The distribution of power consumptions at time _t_ across traces should follow approximately the hypothesized power consumptions calculated using the power model and the currently considered byte position, if the key byte was correctly hypothesized.
 Of course there will be extra noise, notably from the remaining 15 byte positions that are not being considered.

 On the other hand, if the hypothesized key byte is wrong, the hypothesized power consumptions should not correlate with the measured ones if the hypothesized key byte is wrong, since the power hypothesis (e.g., the hamming weight of the SubBytes output) will also be wrong.
-To find out the correct key byte, we can therefore iterate through all $2^8$ possible key bytes and correlate the hypothesized power consumptions with the measured ones at time $t$.
+To find out the correct key byte, we can therefore iterate through all 2<sup>8</sup> possible key bytes and correlate the hypothesized power consumptions with the measured ones at time _t_.
 The correct key byte should be the one with the highest correlation.

-Since in reality, we don't know the correct time instant $t$, we'll also need to iterate through a time interval
-$t_1,...,t_l$, correlate all key-time pairs and choose the key byte and time instant with the highest correlation.
+Since in reality, we don't know the correct time instant _t_, we'll also need to iterate through a time interval _t<sub>1</sub>,...,t<sub>l</sub>_, correlate all key-time pairs and choose the key byte and time instant with the highest correlation.
 For computing the correlations, we use the Pearson's correlation coefficient due to its simplicity.

-The algorithm has to compute $2^8 \cdot l$ correlations for all byte positions, where $l$ is the length of the time interval.
+The algorithm has to compute 2<sup>8</sup>_l_ correlations for all byte positions, where _l_ is the length of the time interval.
 Choosing a wider time interval increases the possibility of finding the correct time instant but increases the running time of the algorithm.